SEB-9-BH/react-state-management/setup/README.md

 npm i
 ```

-Open the project's folder in your code editor:
+Open the project directory in your code editor:

 ```bash
 code .